tohwsw/aws-account-factory/README.md

 ## CDK

-The baseline.json and createaccount.json are
+The baseline.json and createaccount.json are created using AWS CDK. https://aws.amazon.com/cdk/